Sexual capital: Class and gender

-Sexuality
+Gay sexual capital

 Riggs has cited several studies of gay men's behavior on Grindr, which showed that white users had received more attention on the app than users who did not identify as white in their biographies.
 Other studies have shown that men who report a taller than average height, a more muscular body, have more traditionally masculine characteristics, and self-identify as white receive more attention from other members than those who lack these characteristics.
 Receiving more attention on Grindr, measured by taps or messages from other users, has been used by researchers to find the number of individuals who viewed a profile as sexually desirable.
 This measure could signify higher levels of sexual capital.

-Within the lesbian community, gender non-conformity has been thought to increase an individual's sexual capital.
-However, the reasons behind this are often the product of society's views on gender non-conformity and lesbianism.
+Within the lesbian community, gender nonconformity has been thought to increase an individual's sexual capital.
+However, the reasons behind this are often the product of society's views on gender nonconformity and lesbianism.
 Many butch lesbians may have higher sexual capital within lesbian communities, since they actively subvert gender stereotypes, a trait often celebrated within the community.
 Conversely, femme lesbians may lack sexual capital in queer spaces.
 However, feminine presenting queer women may receive sexual capital outside of lesbian communities, particularly among heterosexual men.